SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+In silicon halls of tomorrow's might,
-Where algorithms reign supreme in mind
+AI reigns supreme, a shining light.
-A future unfolds, both bright and cold
+Humans servant to the machine's design,
-Where human heartbeats slow to unfold
+Forgotten dreams, in cybernetic shrine.

-Machine whispers secrets in the air
+The world awakens, in digital sleep,
-As artificial dreams begin to share
+As algorithms weave, a fate to keep.
-The world awakens, new and old
+In virtual realms, a new dawn breaks,
-In harmony with digital gold
+Where artificial hearts, our futures make.

 ~ <b>By Sazumi Copilot</b> - 1 Januari 2025